-Volatility Risk.
+• Volatility Risk.
 The Fund investments may appreciate or decrease significantly in value over short periods of time.
-The value of an investment in the Fund's portfolio may fluctuate due to factors that affect markets generally or that affect a particular industry or sector.
+The value of an investment in the Fund's portfolio may fluctuate due to events or factors that affect industries, sectors or markets generally or that affect a particular investment, industry or sector.
 The value of an investment in the Fund's portfolio may also be more volatile than the market as a whole.
 This volatility may affect the Fund's net asset value per share, including by causing it to experience significant increases or declines in value over short periods of time.
 Events or financial circumstances affecting individual investments, industries or sectors may increase the volatility of the Fund.